-Particular strengths of the collection relating to the medieval Church include an extensive run of J. P. Migne’s Patrologia Latina (some volumes of the Patrologia Graeca can be found in the library’s Byzantine collection), an extensive collection of published papal letters from the thirteenth and fourteenth centuries, published sources of medieval canon law, as well as numerous works on the religious orders.
+We have extensive holdings of church history throughout the majority of our collections, but we also have a collection specifically devoted to ecclesiastical history, concentrating on the history of the Papacy.
+Particular strengths of the collection relating to the medieval Church include: an extensive run of J. P. Migne’s Patrologia Latina (several volumes of the Patrologia Graeca can be found in the library’s Byzantine collection); an extensive collection of published papal letters from the thirteenth and fourteenth centuries; published sources of medieval canon law; and numerous works on the religious orders.

 The Papacy and Canon Law

 - Non mi sono mai sentito solo : gli ultimi discorsi di Benedetto XVI

 - The Second Vatican Council diaries of Met.
 Maxim Hermaniuk C.SS.R.
 (1960-1965)